 I love my Instant Pot, and I love how I can take some of my favorites and convert them to work in this format, like this Instant Pot Chicken Curry recipe.
 If you like it, check out the Amazon affiliate links in this post.
-If you buy anything, I earn a small commission that helps support my blog – and my Instant Pot addiction.
+If you buy anything, I earn a small commission.

 My daughter once told me that she didn’t like Indian food.
 She told me she didn’t like coconut milk either, but I didn’t believe her.
 I set out to prove her wrong, and I succeeded when I first made my standard version of chicken curry.
 The recipe for the Instant Pot version is fairly similar, but I switched up a few things to give it a different set of flavors and textures.
 Plus, it’s fun to mix and match ingredients.
 Indian cooking tends to be fairly forgiving that way.

 Instead of using chicken, try chickpeas or tofu.
 Add potatoes to the stovetop version.
 Add fresh tomatoes to the Instant Pot Chicken Curry.
 Turn up the heat with a little cayenne.
 This recipe is gluten free and continues to be so when I serve it over basmati rice, but my family loves this even more when I make homemade crepes and use this as a savory filling.
 Obviously, that makes it no longer gluten free, but oh my word, it’s fantastic.

 Best of all, the Instant Pot Chicken Curry takes almost no time to prep, which makes it great for busy nights.
 I tend to run here and there and everywhere with my kids, and they get hungry, so a hot dinner waiting for us always wins.
 I tend to make this more often in the winter, but the weather in Chicago hasn’t been very summer like, so I kept it in the rotation.
 This tends to make enough for my family to have leftovers for lunch the next day, and I find it’s almost better then, once the flavors have a chance to meld.